bluemonkmn/lpl-outline/README.md

 ## Known Issues

-* Does not properly parse UI `*.busclass` files yet.
+* No known issues

 ## Release Notes

 ### 0.0.2

-Alpha release of lpl-outline supports navigating most top level blocks within a `bl/*.busclass` file.
+- Alpha release of lpl-outline supports navigating most top level blocks within a `bl/*.busclass` file.
 Persisted fields, derived fields, transient fields, local fields, relations, conditions, rule blocks and actions are also called out.
 Within actions, if the detail level is set to `deep`, parameters, local fields, rule blocks parameter rules and field rules are also available.

+### 0.0.3

+- Update for publishing to Visual Studio Marketplace.

+### 0.0.4

+- Add support for parsing `ui/*.busclass` files
+- Include `Sets` block in the processing for `bl/*.busclass` files.

 -----------------------------------------------------------------------------------------------------------